 This part introduces students to various statistical methods: descriptive statistics, bivariate association, multivariate linear regression, logistic regression, and multi-level regression.
-Students will be provided with an introduction to these methods in the lectures, illustrated with examples from the study of politics and international relations, and will start to apply them in the practical sessions (using the statistical software R).
+Students will apply these methods in the practical sessions and the supervisions (using the statistical software R).
+Introductions to and explanations of these methods can be found in the online materials, which also have illustrative examples from the study of politics and international relations.

-The first week's lectures provide background to the paper and describe the role of quantitative methods in the study of politics and international relations (providing a summary of the origins and evolution of the use of quantitative methods in this field, gives some examples of research using these methods, indicates the roles that these methods play in the research process, and the extent to which so-called 'big data' research has the potential to increase the scope and opportunities).
-From week 2 on, the lectures present the various statistical concepts and methods that are covered in the paper
+The materials provided for the first week provide background to the paper and summarize the role of quantitative methods in the study of politics and international relations From week 2 on, the materials focus on the various statistical concepts and methods that are covered in the paper

-The module consists of an introductory session, thirty pre-recorded lectures (of varying length, but with an average length of about 35-40 minutes each), ten weekly practical sessions (which are two hours long, except for the first two weeks of Michaelmas term when there will be four hours of practical sessions), and five one-hour supervisions (which will be done in-person if possible).
+Overall, the module consists of an introductory session, ten weekly practical sessions (which are two hours long, except for the first two weeks of Michaelmas term when there will be four hours of practical sessions), a variety of videos (totalling about 20 hours) and other online materials, and five one-hour supervisions.

-The introductory session at the start of Michaelmas term will explain the nature and organisation of the paper, and give students guidance on the installation of the statistical software on their computers.
+The introductory session at the start of Michaelmas term will explain the nature and organisation of the paper.
+It will also give students guidance on the installation of the statistical software on their computers.